How Did I Get Here?

 I want to emphasize that I like these women, and I want others to understand their circumstances and see them as women who deserve to be acknowledged and helped.
 They have no health care and no access to rehabilitation.
 If they cannot attract clients, they go without food.
 I am carrying out this project because I want to document a difficult reality that must be exposed.

-In doing this, I hope to raise funds for Las Madres Oblatas a religious organization that helps prostitutes get sober and find jobs throughout the world, including Colombia, New York and Africa.
+In doing this, I hope to raise funds for Las Madres Oblatas the only organization that helps women in prostitution in the region where I photographed.

 This series and experience has greatly humbled me and allowed me to be grateful for my own life.
 It has also given me a sense of responsibility to create awareness and to help.
 I hope that my exhibit it will have an impact on you as well, and give you awareness to want to make a difference.